abraham-vijai/abraham-vijai/README.md

 <!--## A bit about me📖: -->

 - 🔭 I’m currently working on something that hopefully doesn't get abandoned halfway through :)
-- 🌱 I’m currently learning Graphics Programming using OpenGL
+- 🌱 Learning Graphics Programming using OpenGL
 - 📫 You can reach me at abrahamvijai03@gmail.com

 ### Ask Me About: